If you want to add a tiny fish with gorgeous coloration and tons of personality, then the Chili Rasbora is the fish for you.

 Females tend to be rounder and duller in color.

-Much like its larger cousin, Boraras Trilineatus, Chili Rasbora undergoes a color change as it matures to adult.
+Much like its larger cousin, Boraras Trilineatus, Chili Rasbora undergoes a color change as it matures into an adult.

 These differences are evident in the redness of its body and the extent of its lateral stripe.